Business - Painting Equipment

 photo source; directindustry.com

-There are also options for small producers for whom large and sophisticated installations are not an option.
+There are also options for small manufacturers for whom large, sophisticated installations are not an option.
 Basically, application systems fall into 3 categories:

 • simple pistols - application is done by a person handling the pistol;

-• reciprocating - application is made by a robot with a vertical translation movement;
+• reciprocating - application is done by a robot with a vertical translation movement;

 electrostatic systems